-- a. observe all gas and other safety regulations, statutes and authorised Codes of Practice - b. not act in a manner likely to endanger yourself or any other person (including members of the public) or property c. not smoke in any area designated as a 'No Smoking' zone, where safety or a special health hazard might exist, for example 'Live Gas Working' - d. co-operate with security and safety measures prescribed to protect life and property, using safety equipment where appropriate.

-General Conduct and Performance at Work

-You shall:

-- a. ensure when on duty that drink or drugs do not affect your performance - b. not smoke whilst on a consumer's premises - c. not act in an abusive, violent or irresponsible manner towards persons or property - d. not discriminate against consumers on any grounds for example sex, colour, race, creed, nationality or ethnic origin - e. obey reasonable instructions and follow laid down working procedures - f. act in a manner, which will maintain satisfactory relations with consumers and members of the public, avoiding unwelcome physical advances, suggestive remarks, language or transmit comments likely to cause distress or offence - g. carry out work in a careful, attentive and competent manner, to the required standards - h. avoid bringing the gas industry into disrepute or in any way hindering the efficiency of its operation.

-Theft, Fraud, Personal Gain and Disclosure of Confidential Information

-You shall not:

-- a. misappropriate property

-- b. divert business to a competitor

-- c. or reveal confidential information to an unauthorised party.
+Appendix 10: Example of a Code of Conduct The following is an example of General Rules of Conduct for all employees employed on meter work.
+Safety and Security You shall: a. observe all gas and other safety regulations, statutes and authorised Codes of Practice b. not act in a manner likely to endanger yourself or any other person (including members of the public) or pro operty c. not smoke in any area designated as a 'No Smoking' zone, where safety or a special health hazard might exi st, for example 'Live Gas Working' d. co-operate with security and safety measures prescribed to protect life and property, using safety equipme where appropriate. nt General Conduct and Performance at Work You shall: a. ensure when on duty that drink or drugs do not affect your performance b. not smoke whilst on a consumer's premises c. not act in an abusive, violent or irresponsible manner towards persons or property d. not discriminate against consumers on any grounds for example sex, colour, race, creed, nationality or ethn ic origin e. obey reasonable instructions and follow laid down working procedures f. act in a manner, which will maintain satisfactory relations with consumers and members of the public, avoid ling unwelcome physical advances, suggestive remarks, language or transmit comments likely to cause distress or offence g. carry out work in a careful, attentive and competent manner, to the required standards h. avoid bringing the gas industry into disrepute or in any way hindering the efficiency of its operation.
+Theft, Fraud, Personal Gain and Disclosure of Confidential Information You shall not: a. misappropriate property b. divert business to a competitor c. or reveal confidential information to an unauthorised party.
+Miscellaneous You shall: a. wear such uniform or protective clothing as is provided b. produce an identity card when required, and wear it in such a manner that it can be seen at all times c. dress in a presentable manner suited to your job and the circumstances in which it is performed.
+If in Doubt This Code has been prepared to give guidance.
+If you are ever in doubt about any matter concerning conduct other issue regarding your work, you should seek advice from your manager. or any